MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 :::image type="content" source="media/pad_generative_answers/copilot_designer1.png" alt-text="Screenshot that shows the alternative location to use copilot in Power Automate for desktop designer.":::

-In the copilot window, ask any product-related questions or use one of the premade prompts to get you started.
+In the **Copilot** pane, ask any product-related questions or use one of the proposed prompts to get you started.

 :::image type="content" source="media/pad_generative_answers/copilot_designer_2.gif" alt-text="Animated gif that shows the copilot answering a user's question from the designer.":::